Samuel-Aborah/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents, including hidden files starting with (.).
 Use long format.

 Task 5.
 I love numbers.
 (5-listfilesdigitonly)
 Display current directory contents, with User and Group IDs displayed numerically and hidden files

+Task 6.
+Welcome.
+(6-firstdirectory)
+Create a script that creates a directory named my first directory in the tmp directory.